The Best $175 I Ever Spent On My Writing

 If you’re new here, welcome!
 This monthly series of “At the Desk” is a repost of my newsletter "Crafting Eden”.
-You can read my writing updates chronologically, and also sign up so that you receive writing news, homestead updates, and opportunities to influence my publishing journey straight to your inbox.
+You can read my writing updates chronologically by clicking the blog category in the sub-navigation.
+Or, sign up so that you receive writing news, homestead updates, and opportunities to influence my publishing journey straight to your inbox.
 Enjoy!

 Recently, I hired a developmental editor to read my synopsis and the first 4,000 words of my story (first page is above).
 These first pages often require multiple rewrites.